Find the good

 Owners, founders, officers and stockholders of companies often extol the virtues of their respective businesses while highlighting the positive features and benefits of those businesses.
-These attributes are often presented with the best intentions and, for the most part, have been found to be true in the majority of time, but at times are merely words spoken by less reputable sorts who are incapable of supporting their rhetoric with proof or facts.
+These attributes are often presented with the best intentions and, for the most part, have been found to be true in a majority of times but too frequently are merely words spoken by less reputable sorts who are incapable of supporting their rhetoric with proof or facts.

 That having been said, I want to discuss a few facts relating to the things considered good for our health and well-being; but I don’t suggest you to take my word for what is being asserted here.
 Instead, it would be more satisfying and enlightening for both of us if you do your own fact-checking after which you will be empowered to agree with what I present as facts or disprove them based on your own factual grounds.
 You may find this white paper a good source of scientific information.

 In other words, what is the “good” being referred to in that statement?
-In attempting to further analyze the statement and find an answer to this question, the first thing we all had to acknowledge and agree to is the fact that “good” is not “bad” and then proceeded to talk about what the “good” good that statement was referring to.
+In attempting to further analyze the statement and find an answer to this question, the first thing we all had to acknowledge and agree to is the fact that “good” is not “bad,” and then proceeded to talk about what the “good” in that statement was referring to.

 The second step took us all to the company’s website to determine what was being promoted and we learned that it was health-related, so we surmised that the “good” being referred to in that statement was most likely indicative of a health-related product or a number of such products.
-Understanding that there were literally millions of health-related products available for sale (some by prescription and some not) we had to figure out what made these products good enough to be placed in the category of the many other health-related products that were considered good by health and medical experts, but we also understood that this effort was going to be very exhaustive, time consuming and difficult; so we had to narrow down the list of health-related products we would be researching.
+Understanding that there were – and still are – literally millions of health-related products available for sale (some by prescription and some not) we had to figure out what made these products good enough to be placed in the category of the many other health-related products which were considered good by health and medical experts; but we also understood that this effort was going to be very exhaustive, time consuming and difficult; so we had to narrow down the list of health-related products we would be researching.